nanjalaruth/HLA-analysis-on-DNA-Nexus/README.md

 # Running HLA-LA on DNAnexus

-This hands-on guide walks participants through extracting HLA/KIR-region reads from CRAMs on **DNAnexus** and then typing HLA alleles with **HLA-LA**.
+This hands-on guide walks participants through extracting HLA reads from CRAMs on **DNAnexus** and then typing HLA alleles with **HLA-LA**.
 It’s designed for a workshop setting: copy-paste friendly, with clear checkpoints and troubleshooting.

 > **Audience:** Researchers with basic command-line skills and access to a DNAnexus project.
 >
+> **You’ll do:**
-> **You’ll do:** (1) compile two WDLs to DNAnexus applets, (2) run read extraction, (3) run HLA-LA on the extracted reads.
+> (1) compile two WDLs to DNAnexus applets
+> (2) run read extraction
+> (3) run HLA-LA on the extracted reads.

 ---